-A 12-year-old was given a Black doll with beads forming a noose around its neck at a Mardi Gras parade
+A 12-year-old was given a black doll with beads forming a noose around its neck at a Mardi Gras parade

 “We’re trying to keep her lifted and let her know that this is OK, and to let other people know that if this happens to them, they need to say something,” Fairconeture said.

-Which means they'll be at the parade again next year, just like they are every year, lining up to catch a good throw.
+Which means they’ll be at the parade again next year, just like every year, lining up to catch a good throw.

 (0) comments